Reasons Why You Should Be Using A Staging Environment in WordPress Development

 - Create a subfolder on your WordPress site.

-- Install a fresh copy of WordPress on it.
+- Install a fresh copy of WordPress.